iodapson/axum_workspace/docs/template.md

 cargo add anyhow
 ```

-<pre>N.B: At this point you want to make sure you already have sqlx-cli</pre>
+<pre>N.B: At this point you want to make sure you already have sqlx-cli.
+Here is a reminder of what of the command to use to install the sqlx-cli: </pre>

 ```
-cargo install sqlx-cli
+cargo install sqlx-cli --features postgres
 ```

 7. Apply (write/copy) the code inside member crate `axum_postgres_docker` of this workspace repo.
 Here is the general gist of member crate `axum_postgres_docker`'s code: